-The EarthWays Sustainability Network is a yearlong professional development opportunity designed to help schools build effective Green Teams, and make organized, impactful changes.
+Sustainability Professional Development Programs from the EarthWays Center to help schools build effective Green Teams, and make organized, impactful changes.
 As part of the Network, a teacher from the school will be provided with background information, materials, lessons, and training on a range of strategies for helping students complete projects at the school that reduce the amount of solid waste generated and become more sustainable.
 With the help of EarthWays staff, the school will measure the success of their initiatives through waste audits, assessments, and surveys.
 Contact the EarthWays' Education Coordinator at earthways.edu@mobot.org or call (314) 577-0281 for more information.